-The Center for Child Advocacy (CHAD) is proud to present its exemplary program in Child Advocacy and Policy.
+The Department of Social Work and Child Advocacy at Montclair State University is proud to present its exemplary program in Child Advocacy and Policy.

 The Online Master of Arts in Child Advocacy and Policy offers students an applied course of study in child advocacy.
-As an emerging field, child advocacy includes an understanding of several disciplines: psychology, sociology, and law.
-The master’s degree offers advanced coursework focused on family empowerment, forensic interviewing, child abuse, families in crisis, child welfare, and advocacy policy.
+As an emerging field, child advocacy includes an understanding of several disciplines: psychology, social work and law.
+The master’s degree offers advanced coursework focused on family empowerment, forensic interviewing, child abuse, families in crisis, child welfare and advocacy policy.

 - A comprehensive view of the field of child advocacy that includes both multidisciplinary and interdisciplinary components.